SIMS-Oxford/CEFrenamer/README.md

 ## Advanced use
 * You can specify the filename end of files to rename.
 To do so, use the second argument when calling the script, ie. `./renamer.sh <directory-to-check> <filename>`.
 * If you forget to include any arguments, the script will prompt you to type in the name of the directory to look in.
+* Please note that downloading directly from Github may cause line end errors.
+This is a known bug and the workaround is to download using Git as described above.